 CDC and ADPH Health Advisory on Monkeypox Virus Infections in the United States and Other Non-endemic Countries - 2022

-The Alabama Department of Public Health (ADPH) is aware of a confirmed case of monkeypox being reported in Massachusetts and at least one suspected case in another state.
-More cases may be detected in the United States.
+The Alabama Department of Public Health (ADPH) is following the cases of monkeypox being reported in the United States.
 At this time, no cases of monkeypox have been reported in Alabama, but ADPH remains on alert.